-Under Section 139(4) of the Income Tax Act, 1961, taxpayers can file belated returns within a period of one year.
+Under Section 139(4) of the Income Tax Act, 1961, taxpayers can now file belated returns by 31st December of the assessment year or before the completion of assessment, whichever is earlier.
 This can be from the end of the relevant assessment year or prior to the conclusion of the assessment, whichever is earlier.

 Income tax authorities provide you with a due date for filing ITR.
 Hence, if you miss the deadline or receive a notice under Section 142(1), file a belated return under Section 139(4) for your income tax return.